 – the industrial property rights, such as property rights in general, may, for example, be transferred by their owner for development and commercial use and he may receive fees for the use of his invention;

 – the holder of a patent registered in a particular legal order may apply for the extension of protection in other legal orders.
 International patent protection may be required through the international patent application system guaranteed by the Patent Cooperation Treaty (PCT), which comprises one hundred and fifty-two legal orders;

 – the infringement of patent exclusivity is a criminal offence in various jurisdictions, for example under article 289.º of the Macao Industrial Property Law or under article 63.º of the Chinese Patent Law and article 216.º of the Criminal Law of the People’s Republic of China.
 Meanwhile, in December 2018, the National Development and Reform Commission of the People’s Republic of China issued a Notice, signed by thirty-eight governmental entities, entitled «Memorandum of Cooperation on Joint Punishment of Seriously Dishonest Entities in the Field of Intellectual Property (Patents)».
-These are penalties of an ancillary application to those referred to in the previous articles, like the prohibition of obtaining government financial support or carrying out foreign trade operations.
+These are penalties of an ancillary application to those referred to in the previous articles, like restrictions of obtaining government financial support or to import or export products.

 So, such a patent registration regime also protects patent holders against possible infringements of their rights, in particular through the use of legal proceedings.